Therapeutic Parent Work

 It is also informed by the Tavistock Model of Psychoanalytic Work with Parents, Infants and Young Children short course, which offers a practise based and theoretical approach to understanding infant and young children's emotional, social and cognitive development within a psycho-

-Being registered with the HCPC requires compliance with the code of ethics, responsibility to maintain Continual Professional Development and regular Clinical Supervision
+Being registered with Social Work England and the Association of Family Therapy and Systemic Practice requires compliance with the code of ethics, responsibility to maintain Continual Professional Development and regular Clinical Supervision